Hydrology, Water Resources & Environmental Fluid Mechanics

-Most prospective students who do not already have an MS degree will apply into the MS Degree Program.
+Most prospective students who do not already have an MS degree will apply into the MS degree program.
 If you do not have an MS but wish to apply directly to the PhD program, you may do so, but are advised to consult with an HWR&EFM faculty member first.
 Students admitted to the MS program can later apply to the PhD degree program through a relatively informal application process.
+More information can be found here.

 As an MS student in the Hydrology, Water Resources & Environmental Fluid Mechanics program, you can opt for one of several degree plans as prescribed by departmental rules.
 The Civil, Environmental, and Architectural Engineering Department offers two types of Master of Science degrees, Plan I and Plan II.
 Plan I includes a written thesis, with reduced coursework.
 Plans II(a) and II(b) focus on coursework with the option of including up to two semesters of independent study.